TroelsHal/multithread_randomizer/README.md

 <br>
 The program uses a a mutex a lock and a condition variable to ensure<br>
 that one thread can not make more than one bit-flip in a row, without letting<br>
-at least one other tread make a bit flip.<br>
+at least one other tread make a bit-flip.<br>
 <br>
 After 200 operations the threads terminate, and the number is printed to standard output.<br>
 <br>